How Is Spousal Maintenance Calculated in Illinois?

 Work with an Experienced St. Charles Divorce Lawyer

 Although it is no longer common for permanent alimony to be part of a divorce settlement, it is not uncommon for there to be some form of spousal maintenance involved.
 Discuss your unique circumstances to get a better sense of whether you can expect to pay or receive spousal maintenance after your divorce by scheduling your legal consultation with experienced Kane County divorce lawyer.
-Contact Shaw Family Law, P.C. today at 630-584-5550 to set up your free consultation with divorce lawyer Matthew G. Shaw.
+Contact Shaw Sanders, P.C. today at 630-584-5550 to set up your free consultation with divorce lawyer Matthew G. Shaw.